What is the Problem?

 How Then Should We Live

-It’s important that we recognize that human beings are truly capable of grievous evil and that offering help to those who are hurting is an essential component of loving our neighbors.
+We must recognize that human beings are truly capable of grievous evil and that offering help to those who are hurting is an essential component of loving our neighbors.
 I hope you didn’t read this post and think that the point was to beat victims down harder than they’ve been beaten.
 But we need to be able to discern who is truly a victim and who is simply a snowflake, and we need to be able to judge between different degrees of abuse people have endured as well.
 A woman who endured an inappropriate sexual remark at a workplace ought to be distinguished from a woman forcibly raped at gunpoint by a stranger.
-Both need healing and compassion, but we can’t pretend these situations don’t differ, at least by degrees!
+Both need healing and compassion, but we can’t pretend these situations are indistinct!

-Second, it’s important that we remember that the Bible warns us to preach in season and out of season.
+Second, we must remember that the Bible warns us to preach the gospel in season and out of season.
 The Bible warns us that people will heap up for themselves teachers who scratch their itching ears.
 And we know that the only real hope anyone has in this world is in Christ.
 Therefore, we should never hold back from telling people the truth about God and His holiness and offer them the life-saving gospel.
 It is the gospel that God will use to draw sinners to himself and heal them of their hurts and resentments and free them from bitterness.

 And it is the gospel that may also be used to harden the hearts of sinners who will refuse to repent.
 Either way, we proclaim the gospel.
 Don’t be guilty of withholding the truth of God from someone because you think it’s not the right season!